-The Task Force recommends allowing the Mayor to hire and fire most department heads, with input and consultation from their respective governance commissions.
-However, certain governance commissions, such as the Ethics Commission, Elections Commission, and Retirement Board should retain hiring and firing authority to protect their independence and insulate their departments from political interference.
+The Task Force recommends allowing the Mayor to hire and fire most department heads.
+While the Mayor would be ultimately responsible for hiring and firing decisions, they may consult with applicable governance commissions when making those decisions.
+Certain governance commissions, such as the Ethics Commission, Elections Commission, and Retirement Board, should retain hiring and firing authority to protect their independence and insulate their departments from political interference.